Population Under The Firmament

 The answer to that is: Technology.
 It is not that human animals suddenly decided to have more babies.
 They have always fucked and with that the consequence of babies.
 However, nature is unforgiving, in that it has droughts, plagues, tigers to put human animal's numbers in check.
 However, human's technology changed this.

-It is technology, that has made human animals powerful in increasing their propagation.
-Note that 1800s is what people call the Industrial Age, where machineries, such as steam engines and factories, were born, and there's all other sciences and discoveries such as vaccines etc. Now, look at the graph again.
+It is technology, that has made human animals powerful in increasing their numbers.
+Note that 1800s is what people call the Industrial Age, where machinery, such as steam engines and factories, were born, and there's all other sciences and discoveries such as vaccines etc. Now, look at the graph again.
 To grow another one billion, it took just 33 years in the 1900s.
 This tells us, the incredible power and impact of technology and its exponential growth nature.
 Also of interest, is that 1900s is where World War One and World War Two happened.
 WWI killed 15 million.
 WWII killed 55 million, by far the largest mass-death as a single event in human history.
-Together they killed 70 million.
-However, despite their oft cited shocking value, it's no matter; The human animal's numerousness and propagation rate went on to increase basically sans a dent.
+Together they made 70 million perish.
+However, despite their oft-cited shocking value, it's no matter; The human animal's numerousness and propagation rate went on to increase basically sans a dent.

 In 1975, it took just 15 years to add another billion, and 12 years after that in 1987.
 Another 1 billion is added after 12 years, in 1999, to reach a total of 6 billion.
-Today as of 2006, there are about 6.5 billion human animals walking on this earth, and the 7th billion is projected to be 2012.
+As of 2006, there are 6.5 giga human animals walking on this earth, and the 7th billion hit us in 2012.

 Since the 1800s, there's a worry about “Malthusian catastrophe”.
-Meaning of the fact that, people will just multiply to beget more people, and more people will beget more, and very soon the needs of people such as food, will not be enough to sustain all human animals, and great catastrophe will happen.
-Although no Malthusian catastrophe has occurred as some dire catastrophe, but its manifestation is clearly seen regionally in some poor nations such as Africa and in China ( Great Leap Forward ).
-Meanwhile, apparently, Malthusian catastrophe is no match for human's technology, and in rich nations of today's world such as Japan or Hong Kong, or metropolis sprawls in Europe or North America, the localities are very densely populated and poeple there often suffer from obesity.
-In particular, farming by modern technologies have increased its efficiencies tens or hundreds fold.
+Meaning of the fact that, people will just multiply to beget more, and more beget more, and very soon the needs of people such as food, will not be enough to sustain all human animals, then great calamity comes.
+Although no Malthusian catastrophe has occurred as world-wide dire catastrophe, but its manifestation is clearly seen regionally in some poor nations such as Africa and in China ( Great Leap Forward, 1958 to 1961).
+Meanwhile, apparently, Malthusian catastrophe is no match for human's technology, and in rich nations of today's world such as Japan or Hong Kong, or metropolis sprawls in Europe or USA, the localities are very densely populated and people there often suffer from obesity!
+In particular, farming by modern technologies have increased its efficiencies tens fold.
 Efficiencies in food safety, distribution, storage etc all massively increased in parallel.